MazuttiGuilherme/MazuttiGuilherme/README.md

 - 🌱 I’m currently learning Angular and React
 - 📫 How to reach me mazuttimail@gmail.com
 - I am also actively looking for a job/internship in Rio.
 My specialty includes Web and Mobile development.

-- Graduated in Social Communication with more than 10 years of experience in the hotel sector, 🎲 I reinvented myself and today I seek new knowledge in the technological area.
-✨ Passionate about programming languages ​​and new technologies.
-🎯 Currently I'm mainly interested in getting my first job as a frontend developer 📚 and improving myself more and more in the study of HTML, CSS, Javascript and their main frameworks Angular and React.
 ###

 <h2 align="left">I code with</h2>

-###

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" height="40" alt="git logo"  />